w3ctag/design-principles/README.md

 ## Criteria

-The following criteria serves as a guide to help evaluate new and existing principles:
+The following criteria serve to guide the development of new and existing principles:

 * Grounded in substantive patterns observed in specs, implementations, or web content.
 * Supported by qualitative or quantitative evidence.